coreyjs/the-odds-api/README.md

 # The Odds API (Unofficial) Client for the-odds-api.com

+(This is basically a rough draft.
+Kinda quick and dirty for now)

 You will need to acquire an API KEY from [The Odds API](https://the-odds-api.com/) to use this client.

 ```python